Margarita Dawson Stelfox: Life

 He recognised her knowledge, and in 1941 wrote:

 After her husband's 1948 retirement they moved to Newcastle, County Down.

 She was one of the few Irish botanists of her time who specialised in Mycetozoa.
 She collaborated with Margaret Williamson Rea, co-authoring at least one paper with her.
 Specimens collected by the two women form part of the Stelfox Collection in the herbarium of the Ulster Museum.
+She also corresponded with Gulielma Lister.

 After several months of illness, Margarita Stelfox died on 13 August 1971; her husband died eight months later.